-Merlot is a darkly blue-coloured wine grape, that is used as both a blending grape and for varietal wines.
+Merlot is a darkly blue-colored wine grape, that is used as both a blending grape and for varietal wines.
 The name Merlot is thought to derive from the Old French word for young blackbird, merlot, a diminutive of merle, the blackbird (Turdus merula), probably from the color of the grape.
-Merlot-based wines usually have medium body with hints of berry, plum, and currant.
-Its softness and “fleshiness”, combined with its earlier ripening, makes Merlot a popular grape for blending with the sterner, later-ripening Cabernet Sauvignon, which tends to be higher in tannin.
+Merlot-based wines usually have a medium body with hints of berry, plum, and currant.
+Its softness and “fleshiness”, combined with its earlier ripening, make Merlot a popular grape for blending with the sterner, later-ripening Cabernet Sauvignon, which tends to be higher in tannin.

 Along with Cabernet Sauvignon, Cabernet Franc, Malbec, and Petit Verdot, Merlot is one of the primary grapes in Bordeaux wine which is the most widely planted grape.
 Merlot is also one of the most popular red wine varietals in many markets.
 This flexibility has helped to make it one of the world’s most planted grape varieties.
 As of 2004, Merlot was estimated to be the third most grown variety at 640,000 acres globally, with an increasing trend.
 This puts Merlot just behind Cabernet Sauvignon’s 650,000 acres.
 California has 35,000 acres of Merlot under vine.

 Carter Cellars 2020 Cabernet Sauvignon “Carter Vineyard” Napa Valley